Dhairya2908/VCO/README.md

   Fig. 1: Basic ring oscillators
 </p>

+# Tools Used

+<b>• Synopsys Custom Compiler:</b></br>
+&emsp;The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
+As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
+This tool was used to design the circuit on a transistor level.

+<b>• Synopsys Primewave:</b></br>
+&emsp;PrimeWave™ Design Environment is a comprehensive and flexible environment for simulation setup and analysis of analog, RF, mixed-signal design, custom-digital and memory designs within the Synopsys Custom Design Platform.
+This tool helped in various types of simulations of the above designed circuit.

+<b>• Synopsys 28nm PDK:</b></br>
+&emsp;The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

 # Design of the Circuit
 The circuit was designed with reference to the paper <a href = 'https://www.mdpi.com/2079-9292/8/10/1156'>Design of a Wide-Band Voltage-Controlled Ring Oscillator Implemented in 180 nm CMOS Technology</a>.
 The circuit is based on a differential pair based individual stage in a ring oscillator.
 The PMOS M1 and M2 operate in the triode region so that the on resistance could be changed on varying the control voltage.
 The 2 nmos in the differential pair are the gain components, and the tail MOSFET is used for biasing the circuit.
 It is worth mentioning that designing